Dawit1234/StudentRegistrationForm/README.md

-# StudentRegistrationForm
-Student Registration Form: An HTML form capturing essential student details like name, email, age, gender, state, major, and goals for the next four years.
 # Student Registration Form

 This HTML form collects key information from students, including their name, email, age, gender, state, major, and aspirations for the coming four years.